kahunacohen/trackit/README.md

 Now run `trackit transaction import`.
 That should import all transactions from your CSV files.

 ## Manual Transactions
-You can manually add transactions (e.g. cash transactions) with `trackit add`.
-See `trackit add -h` for more.
+You can manually add transactions (e.g. cash transactions) with `trackit transaction create`.
+See `trackit transaction create -h` for more.

 ## Multi-currency
 trackit supports multi-currency.
 Add a `base_currency` key in `trackit.yaml` and set the appropriate currency code